 '''

 This album is already in the library!

-[S]kip new, Keep both, Remove old?
+[S]kip new, Keep both, Remove old, Merge all?

 '''

-Beets wants to keep you safe from duplicates, which can be a real pain, so you have three choices in this situation.
-You can skip importing the new music, choosing to keep the stuff you already have in your library; you can keep both the old and the new music; or you can remove the existing music and choose the new stuff.
-If you choose that last "trump" option, any duplicates will be removed from your library database-and, if the corresponding files are located inside of your beets library directory, the files themselves will be deleted as well.
+Beets wants to keep you safe from duplicates, which can be a real pain, so you have four choices in this situation.
+You can skip importing the new music, choosing to keep the stuff you already have in your library; you can keep both the old and the new music; you can remove the existing music and choose the new stuff; or you can merge all the new and old tracks into a single album.
+If you choose that "remove" option, any duplicates will be removed from your library database-and, if the corresponding files are located inside of your beets library directory, the files themselves will be deleted as well.